LokmaneKrizou/Green-House-via-phone/README.md

 # Green-House-via-phone
 this project is about controlling garden and farm via Arduino and Android application using Bluetooth module

-tools you need :
+Tools you need :

 1-sensors:

-  light sensor (LDR)
+  -Light sensor (LDR)

-  humidity sensor
+  -Humidity sensor

-  Temperature sensor
+  -Temperature sensor

-  soil moisture sensor
+  -Soil moisture sensor

 2-Actuators:

-   solenoid valve
+   -Solenoid valve

-   leds
+   -Leds

-   dc fun
+   -Dc fun

-   humidifier
+   -Humidifier

-   heater
+   -Heater

-   The Arduino code and android app are shown bellow for the android app its the terial version so it may have some mistakes , there will be an upgrade as soon as possible for the final version
+   The Arduino code and android app are shown bellow for the Android app its the terial version so it may have some mistakes , there will be an upgrade as soon as possible for the final version

   Stay tuned.